jdrumgoole/pyneoncli/README.md

 This is a work in progress and this version is incomplete.

-This version only supports the V2 API.
+This version only supports the Neon V2 API.

+The program can read the NEON_API_KEY from the environment or it can he loaded from a .env field in the current working directory.

 # Operation
 ```